 Unique state park in New Jersey's Raritan & Delaware Valley!

-Not only does Brendon T. Byrne state forest offer dozens of outdoor activities, it is also home to the Whitesbog Village.
-During the 19th and 20th century the state forest was home to one of the largest blueberry and cranberry producing communities in the state.
+Not only does Brendon T. Byrne state forest offer dozens of outdoor activities, but it is also home to the Whitesbog Village.
+During the 19th and 20th century, the state forest was home to one of the largest blueberry and cranberry producing communities in the state.
 Although now it is no longer used to produce blueberries and cranberries, it has been fully restored and open to the public to explore.

 Discover the unique cranberry history of New Jersey!

-Enjoy Summer Fun on the Raritan & Delaware Valley!
+Enjoy summer fun on the Raritan & Delaware Valley!

 Come out to the Bull's Island Recreation Area and enjoy the outdoors all summer long.
 The camping is one of the best in the state with 43 sites available for tents and campers.
-Enjoy canoeing and row boating on the canal or power boats in the river.
+Enjoy canoeing and row boating on the canal, or power boats in the river.
 Canoe and kayak rentals are available onsite for convenience, or bring your own from home.
-Spend the day fishing in the river and canal for catfish, bass, trout, carp and more seasonally.
+Spend the day fishing in the river and canal for catfish, bass, trout, carp and more seasonally available fish.
 Bull's Island Recreation Area is perfect for nature lovers interested in plant and animal life.
 Explore the island for various plant and animal life only known to this area of New Jersey!

 Cape May Point State Park is not only a great park to spend the day outdoors and learn about nature, but it is also home to several historical landmarks that offer close insight to Cape May's unique history!
 Spend the day outdoors with dozens of activities from picnicking to fishing.
 They also have several trails for all levels of outdoor enthusiasts.
-Each trial is unique and beautiful lining the marshes, beach and pond.
+Each trail is unique and beautiful, lining the marshes, beach and pond.
 The trails give hikers an opportunity to discover the unique land that ranges from inland forests to marshes and beaches, but also lets you observe various bird species and mammals that call Cape May their home.

 Cape May Point State Park is also home to one of the oldest lighthouses in New Jersey.
 Climb up to the top and discover a view unlike anything you've ever seen!
 Get a 360 degree view of beautiful Cape May.
 The park also has a WWII bunker where visitors can visit and discover a unique piece of the parks history.
 Additionally, Cape May Point State Park lets visitors come to bird watch and watch the annual migration of the birds from New Jersey to the south for the winter.

 Cattus Island Park is one of the best places to explore New Jersey's marsh lands.
-They have several trails that line the marsh lands, ranging from beginner or easy hiking to experienced, so there's a trail for everyone!
+They have several trails that line the park, ranging from beginner or easy hiking to experienced, so there's a trail for everyone!